 The words are used interchangeably.
 However, “bandwidth” technically means the size and capacity of your internet connection (dial-up, high-speed, or cable).
 “Bit-rate” refers to the speed with which data (bits) can pass through the connection (bandwidth).
 The choices for webcasting are generally 56k, 150k or 300k.
 Note that “k” means kilobytes of data per second.

-The more notice and planning you can invest the event generally will result in the best end result.
+The more notice and planning you can invest in the event, the better the end result.
 As a general rule, webcast pages should be built and email invitations should be sent out no later than 2 weeks before the event.

 Streaming format (audio or video)